Rangers vs. Rockies Player Props Betting Odds

-The Texas Rangers host the Colorado Rockies at Globe Life Field on Saturday at 4:05 PM ET.
-Those looking to place a player prop bet can find odds on Marcus Semien, Charlie Blackmon and others in this contest.
+Oddsmakers have listed player props for Marcus Semien, Charlie Blackmon and others when the Texas Rangers host the Colorado Rockies at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with DraftKings!